hometechnerves@gmail.com

 That’s all it took to get my remote working again.
 If pairing doesn’t work, there are still more fixes to try.

-My Remote Worked, But the Volume Didn’t—Here’s What Fixed It
+Apple TV Remote Volume Not Working: Here’s What Fixed It

 I could navigate menus just fine, but the volume buttons did nothing.
-It was frustrating, but I found an easy fix.
+It was frustrating, but I found an easy fix to Apple TV remote volume not working.

 Checking the Volume Control Settings